Ms. Magdalena Dajka

 Reflections on Catholic Education

-In my senior thesis at Thomas More College, I examined St. John Henry Newman’s claim that man is more than logical reason, and that knowing many facts does not necessarily lead to living a good life.
+St. John Henry Newman, who wrote much about education and the formation of the mind, claims that man is more than logical reason, and that knowing many facts does not necessarily lead to living a good life.
 In order for the whole person to be well formed, he must acknowledge the reality of God, his own fallen nature, and his need for God.
 Only then can a person be transformed, in order to live virtuously and to achieve his final end, which is happiness in the sight of God.
-This is what Catholic education should impart to children—both academic formation and formation of character.
-This is what a Catholic school should do—not only teach children facts (an important thing indeed); but also help them see how those facts relate to reality; show them the beauty of truth and of creation; help them become “intelligent lovers,” as one of my professors expressed it; and help them know, love, and serve God with their whole lives.
+This is what Catholic education should impart to students—both academic formation and formation of character.
+This is what a Catholic school should do—not only teach young people facts (an important thing indeed); but also help them see how those facts relate to reality; show them the beauty of truth and of creation; help them become “intelligent lovers,” as one of my college professors expressed it; and help them know, love, and serve God with their whole lives.
 All this can only be accomplished by digging for that “submerged sunrise of wonder.”

 /storage/app/media/mraicecrm-75-of-178.jpg